 1,013 ACRES MALT-PROTECTED SINCE 2011

-MALT's protection of the Thornton Ranch marks the near completion of an 8,000-acre agricultural “greenbelt” around Tomales.
+MALT's protection of the Thornton Ranch is part of a 9,800-acre agricultural greenbelt around Tomales.
 But more than that, the Thornton ranch will be around for generations to come.

 Today Gary's youngest daughter, Marissa Thornton, is deep in milk and enthusiasm for the future.
 She is the sixth generation of the family to steward this land.

 Marissa dreamed of bringing the shuttered dairy back to life, so with a business plan in her pocket she launched a Kickstarter campaign in 2013 to buy a herd of Jersey cows.
 Her plan resonated so strongly with donors that she exceeded her goal by nearly $15,000.

 Gary helped Marissa select her cows and taught her how to milk them.
 "When my dad had the cow dairy I would watch him and help out when I could, but I had never actually milked a cow before.
 So he showed me step-by-step how he would clean the teats and attach the machines, post dip them, etc. He said it brought back a lot of memories."